pyDeprecate

 Multiple deprecation levels

-```python from deprecate import deprecated @deprecated( True, deprecated_in="0.3", remove_in="0.6", args_mapping=dict(c1="nc1"), template_mgs="Depr: v%(deprecated_in)s rm v%(remove_in)s for args: %(argument_map)s.", ) @deprecated( True, deprecated_in="0.4", remove_in="0.7", args_mapping=dict(nc1="nc2"), template_mgs="Depr: v%(deprecated_in)s rm v%(remove_in)s for args: %(argument_map)s.", ) def any_pow(base, c1: float = 0, nc1: float = 0, nc2: float = 2) -> float: return base**nc2 # call this function will raise deprecation warning: # FutureWarning('Depr: v0.3 rm v0.6 for args: `c1` -> `nc1`.') # FutureWarning('Depr: v0.4 rm v0.7 for args: `nc1` -> `nc2`.') print(any_pow(2, 3)) ``` sample output: ``` 8 ```Conditional skip
+```python from deprecate import deprecated @deprecated( True, deprecated_in="0.3", remove_in="0.6", args_mapping=dict(c1="nc1"), template_mgs="Depr: v%(deprecated_in)s rm v%(remove_in)s for args: %(argument_map)s.", ) @deprecated( True, deprecated_in="0.4", remove_in="0.7", args_mapping=dict(nc1="nc2"), template_mgs="Depr: v%(deprecated_in)s rm v%(remove_in)s for args: %(argument_map)s.", ) def any_pow(base, c1: float = 0, nc1: float = 0, nc2: float = 2) -> float: return base**nc2 # calling this function will raise deprecation warnings: # FutureWarning('Depr: v0.3 rm v0.6 for args: `c1` -> `nc1`.') # FutureWarning('Depr: v0.4 rm v0.7 for args: `nc1` -> `nc2`.') print(any_pow(2, 3)) ``` sample output: ``` 8 ```Conditional skip

 Conditional skip of which can be used for mapping between different target functions depending on additional input such as package version